History of the papacy: From Vatican II (1962–1965) to the present

 An inner joy seems to have been a characteristic of Paul VI.
 His confessor, the Jesuit Paolo Dezza arrived at the Vatican every Friday evening at seven p.m. to hear confession of Paul VI.
 The only words he ever spoke about his long service to Paul VI during his pontificate were, that this pope is a man of great joy.
 After the death of Pope Paul VI, Dezza was more outspoken, saying that "if Paul VI was not a saint, when he was elected pope, he became one during his pontificate.
 I was able to witness not only with what energy and dedication he toiled for Christ and the Church but also and above all, how much he suffered for Christ and the Church.
-I always admired not only his deep inner resignation but also his constant abandonment to divine providence.".
+I always admired not only his deep inner resignation but also his constant abandonment to divine providence."
 It is this character trait, which led to the opening of the process of beatification and canonization for Paul VI.

-With the accession of Pope John Paul II after the mysterious death of Pope John Paul I (who only survived as pope for 33 days), the church had, for the first time since Pope Adrian VI in the 16th century, a non-Italian pope.
+With the accession of Pope John Paul II after the death of Pope John Paul I (who was only pope for 33 days), the church had, for the first time since Pope Adrian VI in the 16th century, a non-Italian pope.
 John Paul II has been credited with helping to bring down communism in eastern Europe by sparking what amounted to a peaceful revolution in his Polish homeland.
 Lech Wałęsa, one of the several founders of the Solidarity worker movement that ultimately toppled communism, credited John Paul with giving Poles the courage to rise up.
 The former Soviet general secretary Mikhail Gorbachev acknowledged publicly the role of John Paul II in the fall of Communism.
 The pope himself stated after the fall of Communism that "the claim to build a world without God has been shown to be an illusion" (Prague, April 21, 1990).